High performance imaging of $^{171}$Yb atom in shallow clock-magic tweezer by alternating dual-tone narrowline cooling: Discussion

 First, we discuss a measurement fidelity for a qubit state based on our imaging scheme.
 According to a state-of-the-art qubit detection in clock-magic tweezer to utilize clock shelving~\cite{Kaufman2023}, we estimate a ground nuclear-spin qubit detection fidelity, assuming numerical aperture upgrade to 0.6 (reference~\cite{Kaufman2023}) from 0.5 (ours) and the same clock-transition fidelity.
 Compared with the reference, our trap depth is half, while imaging time 3.66 ms (for maintaining photon numbers of the current 5.4 ms imaging) is similar.
 Therefore, trap Raman scattering, which is a dominant source for error and loss, becomes half, resulting in about 99.4\% and 99.2\% estimated detection fidelity for imaged and shelved qubit states, respectively.
 Assuming perfect clock transitions, these increase to about 99.9\% and 99.5\% with loss less than 0.1\% and 0.3\%, respectively, which corresponds to ground-clock detection performance.

-Second, we take a look at further improvement.
+Second, we discuss possible further improvement.
 Trap Raman scattering is still a primary loss mechanism even with repumping.
 Our simulation predicts that making our imaging polar angle $\theta_k=52^\circ,73^\circ$ (limited by current geometry) close to the optimal would allow to further reduce trap depth to $\sim140~{\rm\mu K}$ as improving imaging performance~(see Appendix~\ref{sec_MC}).
 In addition, multi-tone repumping beams to cover the broad frequency range of ${^3P_2},F=2\pm1/2-{^3S_1},F=3/2$ transitions could help improve the performance.

-Finally, we mention possibility of local imaging.
+Finally, we outline possible methods for local imaging.
 Although our scheme requires two radial directions with considerable tilt angle for axial component, appropriate beam shaping to homogeneously and exclusively illuminate an imaging zone within the intersection between the two imaging beams (see Fig.~\ref{fig_concept}(a)) could be used for zone-based architecture~\cite{Lukin2023}.
 Also, using local metastable shelving~\cite{Kaufman2023} or local hiding light~\cite{AtomComputing2023} will allow local imaging with global addressing.